-Limit the number of results Helix Core permits for subsequent commands.
+Limit the number of results Helix server permits for subsequent commands.
 Commands that produce more than this number of results will be aborted.
 The limit remains in force until you disable it by setting it to zero.
 See p4 help maxresults for information on the commands that support this limit.

 '''

-p4 = P4.new
+p4 = P4.new begin

-begin
+'''

+'''

 p4.connect

 p4.maxresults = 100

 files = p4.run_sync

 rescue P4Exception => ex

-p4.errors.each { |e| $stderr.puts( e ) }
+p4.errors.each { |e| $stderr.puts(e) }

+ensure

+p4.disconnect

+end

 '''